min2ha/ukwa-site/content/target/34615/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Little Children Weak - Burnley and the First World War on Facebook

 August 4th 2014 is the 100th anniversary of the start of the Great War.
 Of the millions who served from Britain nearly 1 million died.
 In Burnley about 4,000 died during or as a result of the war.
 We are planning a number of events to commemorate the war.